Oscar De La Hoya vs Floyd Mayweather beef: Advice follows annihilation

 Mayweather backtracked on a fight with the RIZIN MMA Group in Aisa recently, citing a lack of knowledge over what he was actually getting into.

-Now, if anyone who’s anyone knows Floyd Mayweather.
-The American never goes into anything without having been fully briefed on the situation.
+Now, if anyone who knows Floyd Mayweather, the American never goes into anything without being fully briefed on the situation.

-So De La Hoya, like most, is sceptical of Mayweather’s intentions with the RIZIN press conference.
-Where Mayweather had announced a New Year’s Eve fight with 20 year-old Tenshin Nasukawa.
+So De La Hoya, like most, is skeptical of Mayweather’s intentions with the RIZIN press conference.
+Where Mayweather had announced a New Year’s Eve fight with 20-year-old Tenshin Nasukawa.

 “I think he just wants attention,” De La Hoya on Monday told MMAjunkie.
 “That’s all it is, and Floyd is a fighter who should just stick to boxing.”

 Adding his thoughts on Mayweather competing in an Octagon, De La Hoya added: “I don’t think he’ll ever step into the cage.
 Making up these special rules, it’s ridiculous.

 “If you’re going to box, then box inside the ring, and If you want to become an MMA fighter, why limit yourself and set the rules, so there’s no kicks or grappling?

 “If you want to get involved and be in the MMA world, then do it.
 Don’t set the rules.
 I think he should stick to boxing.
 That’s what he knows best.

 “But he can’t help himself.
 If he ever fights a Khabib inside the octagon, c’mon, we all know what’s going to happen.
 That fight’s going to end in one minute – or 30 seconds.”